 So.
 Thanks, Saturn.

-While this year may stack up differently, this infographic illustrates the sobering statistic that 15.2 billion dollars are spent by Americans on gifts people don't want.
-That's just dollars.
-Think about the time invested (wasted).
-I also found it amusing that Gen X-ers (proudly raising my hand here) receive the highest percentage of unwanted stuff.
-I'll go back to my Little House series obsession and remind everyone that little Laura Ingalls was thrilled with things like a rag doll, a tin cup, and a penny.
-I'll bet she had places to put those things, too.
+I also found it amusing that Gen X-ers (proudly raising my hand here) receive the highest percentage of unwanted stuff (wondering…is that because no one understands us, because we don’t want anyone to understand us, or because we don’t want anything to begin with?).
+I’ll go back to my Little House book series obsession and remind everyone that little Laura Ingalls was thrilled with things like a rag doll, a tin cup, and a penny.
+I’ll bet she had places to put those things, too.

-I think you could still frame it with these parameters:
+I think you could still frame it thoughtfully, with these parameters:

 A true gift would not

 - Cause guilt (or ease guilt, depending)